 Our Skiddometer BV11VI vehicle integration system has been adapted to use a electric lift system with our BV11 system and touchscreen computer.
 This allows the unit to be easily installed on most pick-up trucks without making any modifications to the vehicle.
 Skiddometer BV11VI ensures friction measurement can be carried out during adverse weather conditions with any vehicles, including four-wheel drive cars designed for these conditions.

-Airport runway reporting software
+Airport global runway reporter software

 Moventor is experienced in runway reporting, which is required to supply pilots with information for safe take-off and landing.
 It provides information for notice to airmen about hazardous conditions due to snow or ice (SNOWTAM), in addition to graphical status information for air traffic control (ATC) and briefing.